Table of Contents

 Solution Three.
 Reformat the external hard drive for reuse

 Taking your important data into consideration, you must take a full backup before proceeding with the final method.
-If copying files still cause your external hard drive not responding, crashing and freezing up in the end, download EaseUS hard drive recovery software to access and retrieve inaccessible data.
+If copying files still cause your external hard drive not to respond, crashing and freezing up in the end, download EaseUS hard drive recovery software to access and retrieve inaccessible data.

 Next, go to Disk Management to remove the freezing issue from the external hard drive.